AdaCore/gnatstudio/docs/users_guide/navigation.rst

   .. index:: overriding operations
   .. index:: methods

-  The option :guilabel:`Include overriding and overriden operations`, includes references to overriden or overriding entities.
-This is particularly useful if you need to know whether you can easily modify the profile of a primitive operation or method since you can see what other entities would also be impacted.
+  The option :guilabel:`Include overriding and overriden operations` includes references to overriden or overriding entities.
+This is particularly useful if you need to know whether you can easily modify the profile of a primitive operation or method since you can see what other entities would also be changed.
 If you select only the :guilabel:`declaration` check box, you see the list of all related primitive operations.